 Look for: methylparaben, ethylparaben, propylparaben, butylparaben, and isobutylparaben.

 Sulfates are what create that wonderful lathering or foaming experience we love in our shampoos and body washes.
 And as mentioned above they are the only way to get silicone out of your hair.
 The bad news is they are very harmful to your hair, stripping them of natural oils and eventually leading to dry, brittle, straw-like hair.

 How to find them: sodium lauryl sulfate, sodium laureth sulfate, and ammonium lauryl sulfate

 Phthalates are a chemical used to soften plastics and make them more flexible.
-They are found not only in the bottles we use, but also in the products themselves from hairsprays to lotions.
+They are found not only in the bottles we use but also in the products themselves from hairsprays to lotions.

 Sounds like just what I want in my skincare.
-They are known endocrine disruptors and have been linked to an increase risk in breast cancer, early puberty in little girls and reproductive birth defects.
+They are known endocrine disruptors and have been linked to an increased risk in breast cancer, early puberty in little girls and reproductive birth defects.